bendalab/thunderfish/doc/thunderfish.md

 </table>

 The columns contain:
-1. Index of the fish (the number that is also used to number the files).
+1. `index` Index of the fish (the number that is also used to number the files).
-2. EOD frequency in Hertz.
+2. `EODf` EOD frequency in Hertz.
-3. Power of this EOD in decibel.
+3. `power` Power of this EOD in decibel.
-4. Peak-to-peak amplitude in the units of the input data.
+4. `p-p-amplitude` Peak-to-peak amplitude in the units of the input data.
-5. Root-mean-variance of the averaged EOD waveform relative to the peak-to_peak amplitude in percent.
+5. `noise` Root-mean-variance of the averaged EOD waveform relative to the peak-to_peak amplitude in percent.
-6. Root-mean-squared difference between the averaged EOD waveform and the fit of the Fourier series relative to the peak-to_peak amplitude in percent.
+6. `rmserror` Root-mean-squared difference between the averaged EOD waveform and the fit of the Fourier series relative to the peak-to_peak amplitude in percent.
-7. Percentage of recording that is clipped.
+7. `clipped` Percentage of recording that is clipped.
-8. Whether the waveform was flipped.
+8. `flipped` Whether the waveform was flipped.
-9. Number of EODs used for computing the averaged EOD waveform.
+9. `n` Number of EODs used for computing the averaged EOD waveform.
-10. Width of the peak at the averaged amplitude relative to EOD period.
+10. `peakwidth` Width of the peak at the averaged amplitude relative to EOD period.
-11. Width of the trough at the averaged amplitude relative to EOD period.
+11. `troughwidth` Width of the trough at the averaged amplitude relative to EOD period.
-12. Time from positive zero crossing to peak relative to EOD period.
+12. `leftpeak` Time from positive zero crossing to peak relative to EOD period.
-13. Time from peak to negative zero crossing relative to EOD period.
+13. `rightpeak` Time from peak to negative zero crossing relative to EOD period.
-14. Time from negative zero crossing to trough relative to EOD period.
+14. `lefttrough` Time from negative zero crossing to trough relative to EOD period.
-15. Time from trough to positive zero crossing relative to EOD period.
+15. `righttrough` Time from trough to positive zero crossing relative to EOD period.
-16. Time between peak and trough relative to EOD period.
+16. `p-p-distance` Time between peak and trough relative to EOD period.

 ### RECORDING-wavespectrum-N.EXT